ethereumclassic/ECIPs/_specs/ecip-tabs.md

 The proposed algorithm "synthesizing" TABS is an implementation of a median-seeking algorithm.

-From this, and by definition, we expect that eventually for some set of blocks, half will have TAB values above and half below the resulting TABS value.
+From this, and by definition, we expect that eventually for some set of blocks, roughly half will have TAB values above, and half below the resulting TABS value.
+However, since the block authorship _per miner_ is not equally distributed, the TABS score will be weighted more heavily toward more prolific miners.
+The scale of this weighting will depend on the ratio of the aggregate balance of public transactions relative to any balance represented exclusively by some miner.

 Further investigation and analysis is encouraged for alternative adjustment algorithms, eg. moving averages, sequential weights.[^3]